 Veterinary Nursing Science (SW)UCAS CODE

-If you want to pursue a rewarding career as a Veterinary Nurse, this exciting vocationally-based foundation degree will give you the specialist veterinary nursing knowledge and skills essential for safe and effective practice, and will develop your skills of enquiry and reflection required for lifelong professional learning and development.
+If you want to pursue a rewarding career as a Veterinary Nurse, this exciting vocationally-based degree will give you the specialist veterinary nursing knowledge and skills essential for safe and effective practice, and will develop your skills of enquiry and reflection required for lifelong professional learning and development.

 Completion of this qualification will make you eligible to register with the Royal College of Veterinary Surgeons and practice as a Veterinary Nurse.

 Students are able to widen their skill base, develop key contacts and gain valuable work experience with a compulsory 2,100 hour work-based placement in an approved RCVS training practice.
 This will allow you to gain and develop ‘day one’ clinical skills and develop competence and confidence in preparation for professional registration and practice.

 Hartpury is an RCVS Veterinary Nursing Practical examination centre and the outstanding facilities include a veterinary nursing clinical skills area, Equine Therapy Centre, small animal house, hydrotherapy treadmill, commercial farm and equine centre.

 The programme is completed full time in four years including the compulsory placement year.

 Our students have gone on to some fantastic careers in a wide range of industries and enjoyed some exceptional work placements all over the world, helping them open doors to their dream careers.
 You can read our students’ stories here